-The rules are simple-cities can be bound only by state laws uniformly applicable to all cities, regardless of whether the subject matter of the state law is one of statewide or local concern.
+Cities can be bound only by state laws uniformly applicable to all cities, regardless of whether the subject matter of the state law is one of statewide or local concern.
 If there is a nonuniform law that covers a city, the city may pass a charter ordinance and exempt itself from all or part of the state law and provide substitute or additional provisions.
 If there is no state law on a subject, a city may enact its own local law.
-Further, if there is a uniform law that does not expressly preempt local supplemental action, then cities may enact additional nonconflicting local regulations compatible with the uniform state law.
+Further, if there is a uniform law that does not expressly preempt local supplemental action, cities may enact additional non-conflicting local regulations compatible with the uniform state law.

-County Statutory Grant of Home Rule
+Statutory Home Rule Grant for Counties

-The County Home Rule Act provides that "the board of county commissioners may transact all county business and perform all powers of local legislation and administration it deems appropriate ..." subject only to the limits, restrictions, and prohibitions listed in the act.
-(KSA 19-101a) The statutory grant, likewise, contains a statement of legislative intent that the home rule powers granted to counties shall be liberally construed to give counties the largest measure of self-government.
-(KSA 19-101c)
+Home rule for counties was enacted by statute in 1974.
+The county statutory grant is patterned after the Home Rule Amendment.
+The County Home Rule Act provides that "the board of county commissioners may transact all county business and perform all powers of local legislation and administration it deems appropriate..." subject only to the limits, restrictions, and prohibitions listed in the Act (KSA 2018 Supp.
+19-101a).
+The statutory grant, likewise, contains a statement of legislative intent that the home rule powers granted to counties shall be liberally construed to give counties the largest measure of self government (KSA 19-101c).

 County home rule is self-executing in the same manner as city home rule.
 The power is there for all 105 counties to use.
-No charter or local constitution need be adopted nor any election held to achieve the power except in the case of Johnson County, which is covered by a special law authorizing the adoption of a charter by county voters.
+No charter or local constitution need be adopted nor any election held to achieve the power, except in the case of Johnson County, which is covered by a special law authorizing the adoption of a charter by county voters.
 Voters in Johnson County approved the charter in November 2002.

 Counties can be bound by state laws uniformly applicable to all counties.
-Further, nonuniform laws can be made binding on counties by amending the county home rule statute, which no contains 38 limitations on county home rule.
+Further, nonuniform laws can be made binding on counties by amending the County Home Rule Act, which now contains 38 limitations on county home rule.

 Counties may act under home rule power if there is no state law on the subject.
 Counties also may supplement uniform state laws that do not clearly preempt county action by passing non-conflicting local legislation.